Egress windows are a wonderful thing, they provide all sorts of benefits to a home – Safety, Value, Sunlight, Ventilation and more.

 The concept comes from having a safe way to get out and a size large enough for a firefighter in a breathing apparatus to get in to rescue you.
 There are several ways to achieve the 5.7sq ft requirement and an unlimited number of ways to do the well area.
 Above grade, a 5.0 sq ft window is all that is required.
 Ladders are required when the bottom of the hole is over 44″ .

 If you’re considering a basement renovation as a way to expand your living space, don’t be surprised if your building department has something to say about it–especially if a new bedroom is part of your plan.

 - Levco does several things the other guys don’t.
 We do our own work.

 - We dig it ourselves and often cut the wall ourselves.

 - If we use a concrete cutting contractor, we are there when it is cut to protect your home from water damage.

-- We go above and beyond to waterproof the area below the cut, after all it is usually located below .
+- We go above and beyond to waterproof the area below the cut.
+After all it is usually located below grade.

-- We use materials and techniques to waterproof, the other guys haven’t even heard of.
+- We use materials and techniques to waterproof that the other guys haven’t even heard of.

-The 2009 IRC building code now require all new residential construction to include an egress window in every bedroom.
-This additional requirement is fairly recent so, most existing basements were not built with egress windows.
-Benefits of a new Egress Window include, more fresh air, better natural lighting, and security.
-By far the best value is adding an egress window to your home because it instantly raises the value of your home by increasing the number of legal bedrooms.
+Starting with the 2009 IRC building code it is a requirement all new residential construction to include an egress window in every bedroom.
+This additional requirement is fairly recent, so most existing basements were not built with egress windows.
+Benefits of a new Egress Window include: more fresh air, better natural lighting, and security.
+By far the best value to adding an egress window to your home because it instantly raises the value of your home by increasing the number of legal bedrooms.

 If you install a basement bedroom or bedrooms, an egress window is required in each bedroom.
 If you have an existing home and you add a sleeping room in an unfinished basement, the code requires that you install an egress window in the sleeping room or rooms.